josephong610/week7assignment/README.md

 ## Query Documentation

 Below are the 10 SQL questions and their associated queries.
-Each section includes a title, short description, and the SQL statement.
-You can add your **query outputs or screenshots** beneath each code block.

 ---